 OK I’m in.
 What do I do?

 You can add your name to the waitlist here.
-You’ll be sent a questionnaire to complete, and if it looks like the fund is a good fit for your financial plan, a Wealthsimple Portfolio Manager will get in touch.
+You’ll be sent a questionnaire to complete, and if it looks like the fund is a good fit for your financial plan, a Wealthsimple advisor will get in touch.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.